-This feature first appeared in the Crystal Palace v Sunderland matchday programme – 4th February 2017.
+This interview first appeared in the Crystal Palace v Sunderland matchday programme – 4th February 2017.

 It was always going to be a tough decision, but Wilfried Zaha has got what he wanted.
 After deciding to switch his international allegiance from England to the Ivory Coast, the Eagles winger is hoping to now make a belated mark on the world stage for club and country.

 Good things happen to those who wait, and so that’s exactly what Wilfried Zaha did.
 For the past few years, he waited for a phonecall or email confirming his selection in the latest England squad, hoping to recapture the glorious feeling of being selected for his country that he first experienced back in November 2012.

 But it never happened.
 Despite a miserable 2014 World Cup, it seemed that Roy Hodgson was happy to keep the status quo leading up to Euro 2016, which again ended in disaster.
 It was thought that Gareth Southgate, with his previous Palace affiliation and having managed him at under-21 level, might open the door during his caretaker reign but once again Zaha’s phone was lacking in notifications from the FA despite some fantastic form for the Eagles.

 It seemed that no matter what he did in red and blue shirt, Zaha was never going to be able to replicate it in all white, but earlier this month he made a decision that would make that a reality once again – albeit without Three Lions on his chest.

 While the 24-year-old is the epitome of the club’s South London and Proud mantra, he originally arrived in the area as a four-year-old from the Ivory Coast.
 For years, the Elephants’ high brass had been trying to coax Zaha to represent the country of his birth rather than the one of his upbringing, but being fast-tracked from the England under-19s to the senior squad within three years, it seemed that a long association with these shores would make their efforts futile.